-Ellie Bolas Graduate Group in Ecology, MS Candidate University of California, Davis firstname.lastname@example.org twitter: @ecbolas orcid id: https://orcid.org/0000-0002-5604-2942
+Ellie Bolas MS, 2020, Van Vuren Lab, UC Davis Graduate Group in Ecology PhD Student, Smith Lab, UC Davis Graduate Group in Ecology firstname.lastname@example.org https://smithecology.net/people/ twitter: @ecbolas orcid id: https://orcid.org/0000-0002-5604-2942

 Ellie’s research interests include species interactions such as competition and predation, wildlife movement and habitat use, interactions between wildlife and humans, and island ecology.
 She earned her MS in Ecology in the Van Vuren lab in 2020.

 Ellie's masters research investigated the island spotted skunk (Spilogale gracilis amphiala) and the island fox (Urocyon littoralis) on Santa Cruz and Santa Rosa islands.
 She investigated appropriate methods for monitoring island spotted skunks (Spilogale gracilis amphiala), and evaluated microhabitat associations and temporal activity by island spotted skunks and island foxes (Urocyon littoralis) that may facilitate coexistence between the two.Ellie's research on island spotted skunks was highlighted in an article by The Wildlife Society.